aiparragirre/wROC/README.md

 - `wse`, `wsp`: estimate sensitivity and specificity parameters for a specific cut-off point considering sampling weights.
 - `wroc`: estimate the ROC curve considering sampling weights.
 - `wauc`: estimate the AUC considering sampling weights.
+- `corrected.wauc`: correct the optimism of the weighted estimate of the AUC by means of replicate weights.
 - `wocp`: calculate optimal cut-off points for individual classification considering sampling weights.
 - `wroc.plot`: plot the ROC curve.

 The methodology proposed for the above-mentioned functions can be found in the following **references**:

 Iparragirre, A., Barrio, I., Aramendi, J. and Arostegui, I. (2022).
-Estimation of cut-off points under complex-sampling design data. *SORT-Statistics and Operations Research Transactions* **46**(1), 137--158.
+Estimation of cut-off points under complex-sampling design data. *SORT-Statistics and Operations Research Transactions* **46**(1), 137--158. (https://doi.org/10.2436/20.8080.02.121)

 Iparragirre, A., Barrio, I. and Arostegui, I. (2023).
 Estimation of the ROC curve and the area under it with complex survey data. *Stat* **12**(1), e635. (https://doi.org/10.1002/sta4.635)

+Iparragirre, A. and Barrio, I. (2024).
+Optimism Correction of the AUC with Complex Survey Data.
+In: Einbeck, J., Maeng, H., Ogundimu, E., Perrakis, K. (eds) Developments in Statistical Modelling.
+IWSM 2024.
+Contributions to Statistics.
+Springer, Cham. (https://doi.org/10.1007/978-3-031-65723-8_7)

 ### Installation of the R package